asjadnaqvi/DiD/README.md

-Last updated: 16 July 2021.
+Last updated: 17 July 2021.

 # Notes

 This repository tracks the recent developments in the Difference-in-Difference (DiD) literature.
-Currently, it is just a dump from different websites, Twitter, YouTube etc. This will be sorted out over time as the literature converges to some consensus.
+Currently, it is just a dump from different websites including Twitter, GitHub, YouTube etc. This will be sorted out over time as the literature converges to some consensus.
 But this might still take a while.

 This is a working document, if you want to contribute, just message.

 TODO:
-* Dump the information
+* Dump the info.
-* Add key literature
+* Add key lit.
 * Port to a proper website.